LLM4DV: Using Large Language Models for Hardware Test Stimuli Generation: LLM4DV Benchmarks

-\textbf{Best-iterative-message buffer resetting} When the dialogue record is reset, the buffer for best iterative messages in Best-iterative-message sampling can also be cleared or kept.
-These two strategies display a trade-off between ``effectively forgetting past mistakes'' and ``learn about the task faster after restart''.
+\textbf{Best-iterative-message buffer reset} When the dialogue record is reset, the buffer for ``successful'' previous messages in \textit{Best-iterative-message sampling} can also be cleared or kept.
+These two strategies display a trade-off between ``effectively forgetting past mistakes'' and ``faster task re-learning after restart''.
+This is incorporated in the restarting scheduler ({\textcircled{\raisebox{-0.9pt}{6}}}).

-We define three resetting plans for the best-iterative-message buffer, see cyan boxes in \Cref{fig:LLM4DV}. (i) \textit{Clearing best-messages}. (ii) \textit{Keeping best-messages}. (iii) \textit{Stable-restart Keeping best-messages}: keeping the buffer on restarts, but not using it for the first four responses after restarts.